slatedocs/slate/source/includes/_errors.md

 submitReportHash | 0 | Could not set report hash
-submitReportHash | -1 | Reporter doesn't exist, voting period is over, or voting period hasn't started yet submitReportHash | -2 | Not in hash submitting timeframe
+submitReportHash | -1 | Reporter doesn't exist, voting period is over, or voting period hasn't started yet submitReportHash | -2 | Not in hash submitting timeframe buy | -1 | Amount/price bad or no market buy | -2 | Oracle-only branch
+buy | -4 | Not enough money or shares
+sell | -1 | amount/price bad or no market
+sell | -2 | oracle only branch
+sell | -4 | not enough money or shares
+trade | -1 | oracle only branch
+trade | -2 | bad trade hash
+trade | -3 | trader doesn't exist / own shares in this market
+trade | -4 | must buy at least .00000001 in value
+trade | 10 | insufficient balance